Winter Steelhead Fishing with Bobber and Jigs

 The Steelhead Jig has historically been the most popular choice for float fishing, but there are many great alternatives.
 Beads closely imitate a salmon egg, and their profile can offer a big time advantage when jigs just won’t cut it.
 A small cluster of cured salmon roe, a sliver of raw grocery store prawn, or a fresh sand shrimp are all great baits to bring with you to the river.
-Yarnies, which are a few tufts of yarn trimmed into the shape of an egg pattern, are another great option for float fishing.
+Yarnies, which are a few tufts of drift fishing yarn trimmed into the shape of an egg pattern, are another great option for float fishing.

 Other Float Fishing Stuff You Need